Overbite vs Underbite: What You Need to Know

 Thankfully, overbites and underbites can be fixed.
 If you notice your child having issues with the upper teeth being under or too far over the bottom teeth, take them to an orthodontist so they can evaluate the issue.
 While an overbite or underbite can be fixed in adults, it is often quicker and easier to correct with early orthodontic treatment for children.

 Braces are the most common fix, with the pressure from elastics attached to brackets causing the jaw to shift and correct the bite issue.
 Elastics can also be used with Invisalign aligners to treat overbites and underbites.
-This option is more popular among teens and adults due to its discretion.
-For extreme cases, jaw surgery might be needed to correct the malocclusion.
+This option is more popular among teens and adults due to its discreet look and comfort.
+For extreme cases, bite correcting devices or jaw surgery might be needed to correct the malocclusion.

 Does an overbite get worse with age?

 Unfortunately, yes.
-As your teeth move as you age, your overbite will likely get worse.
+Your teeth shift as you age, your overbite will likely get worse.
 What might be a manageable issue now could become one that causes jaw pain, trouble chewing, gum disease, and headaches.
 If you suspect you or your child has an overbite or underbite, it is best to seek treatment as soon as possible.
 This way the orthodontist can catch the problem early and begin treatment before the issue is too far progressed.

-If you or your loved one has an overbite or underbite, contact Fravel Brewer Orthodontics today for a free consultation.
+If you or your loved one has an overbite or underbite, contact our Orlando Orthodontists at Fravel Brewer Orthodontics today for a free consultation.